telerik-boneyard/platform-friends-hybrid/README.md

 	An app called "My App" is created for you with an AppBuilder project set up.
 2. Click **My App** in the navigation bar at the top to go the app home.
 3. Create a Backend Services project, selecting the **Start from the Friends app** option.
-4. Once the Backend Services project is ready, go to **Overview > API Keys**.
+4. Once the Backend Services project is ready, go to **Overview > App ID & Tokens**.
-5. Take note of your API Key.
+5. Take note of your App ID.
 6. Go back to the AppBuilder project and continue setting up as explained in the next sections.

-### API Key for Telerik Backend Services
+### App ID for Telerik Backend Services

 This is a unique string that links the sample mobile app to a project in Telerik Backend Services where all the data is read from/saved.
 When creating the project, you must base it on a Friends sample Backend Services project that has all the necessary data prepopulated.

-You must use this project's API key.
+You must use this project's App ID.
 To set it in the app:

 1. Open the `/scripts/app/settings.js` file.
-2. Replace `$EVERLIVE_API_KEY$` with the API Key of your Friends Backend Services project.
+2. Replace `$EVERLIVE_API_KEY$` with the App ID of your Friends Backend Services project.

 > If you happen to break the structure of the automatically generated Friends sample project, you can delete it and a fresh instance will be created again for you automatically.
 Alternatively, you could create a new project and choose to start from a Friends template, instead of starting from a blank project.